Sourdough Bread

 3. Add the dry ingredients to the wet ingredients.

 5. Place dough onto a piece of baking parchment, flatten slightly, and dimple with fingers.
 Dust with more flour, if needed.
-Cover the dough with a bowl and let sit for 15 minutes.
+Cover the dough with a bowl and let sit for approx. 45 minutes.

 6. Remove bowl from the top of the dough.
-If dough is still wet, sprinkle with more bread flour.
+If dough is wet, sprinkle with more bread flour.
+If dough seems a bit dry, wet your hands for the next step.
 Grab two sides of dough and stretch, without tearing.
 Fold the dough back on top of itself.
-Turn dough 180 degrees, stretch and fold these two ends.
-Cover dough ball with mixing bowl and let sit for 15-20 minutes.
-Do this two more times and let set 15-20 minutes between each stretch and fold.
+Turn dough 180º, stretch and fold these two ends.
+Cover dough ball with mixing bowl and let sit for 20 minutes.
+Do this two more times and let set 20 minutes between each stretch and fold.
+(NOTE: if you get distracted and forget a stretch-and-fold, don’t worry about it.
+The dough is forgiving.
+Even if it’s 50 or 60 minutes later, just proceed with the recipe)

 7. After the fourth rest, shape the dough into a round, tuck in the bottom edges of the dough under itself until the top is smooth.
 Cover with the mixing bowl again and let rest 5 minutes.